neuropoly/multiclass-segmentation/README.md

   - **resolution** (string) : resolution in the axial planes.
 It should be in the following format : "axb" where *a* is the resolution in the left/right axis and *b* in the anterior/posterior axis, e.g. "0.15x0.15".
   - **orientation** (string) : orientation of the files, e.g. "RAI".

- > Remark : the **resolution** and **orientation** parameters are not used during training, their purpose is to store the resolution and orientation of the files used during training.
-Trying during inference to segment files that have different orientation or resolution won't produce satisfying results, thus it is good to be able to retrieve the nominal orientation and resolution of a trained model with the *show_param.py* script.
+ > Remark : the **resolution** and **orientation** parameters are not used during training, their purpose is only to store the resolution and orientation of the files used during training.

 ## Bibliography